-Just in time for Halloween, archaeologists in Egypt found 30 coffins with perfectly preserved mummies inside.
+Just in time for Halloween, archaeologists in Egypt found 30 sarcophagi with perfectly preserved mummies inside.
 The mummies were buried double-stacked and included 23 adult males, five adult females, and two children.
 Archaeologists were able to identify the genders by the carvings on the coffins, said Mostafa Waziri, secretary general of the Supreme Council of Antiquities.
 If the coffin was carved to show open hands, the person inside was a female, while those with hands balled into fists contained males.

 Becoming a Mummy

-Unlike what is shown in some popular scary movies, people were not usually mummified as a punishment or for fear they might return and extract revenge.
+Unlike what is shown in some popular scary movies, people were not usually mummified as a punishment or for fear they might return and exact revenge.
 In fact, only pharaohs, nobility, and the rich were usually able to afford the high price.
 The process took about 70 days to complete and involved many steps and several people to work on each mummy.

 It is believed the earliest mummies from prehistoric times were not created on purpose.
 Egypt is a dry land without much rainfall and experts think the dry sand and air preserved some bodies that had been buried in shallow pits in the sand.

-However, when the ancient Egyptians did decide to start practicing mummification, it was to preserve the body and prepare a comfortable chamber to send deceased to the afterlife with everything they would need.
+However, when the ancient Egyptians did decide to start practicing mummification, it was to preserve the body and prepare a comfortable chamber to send the deceased to the afterlife with everything they would need.

 Priests and other experts would remove the internal organs and put them into special containers called canopic jars.
 These jars would later be buried with the mummies.
 Next, it was time to dry out the body.
 This was accomplished by covering the body with natron, a type of salt, and then placing more natron packets inside the body until all of the moisture was removed, then the packets were eliminated as well.
 Any sunken areas were filled out with linen and other materials.
 Sometimes false eyes were added.